astropy/reproject/docs/index.rst

 for astronomical images and more generally n-dimensional data.
 These assume that the WCS information contained in the data are correct.
-This package does **not** do image registration, which is the process of aligning images where one or more image may have incorrect or missing WCS.
+This package does **not** do image registration, which is the process of aligning images where one or more images may have incorrect or missing WCS.

 Requirements
 ============